wpmetabox/mb-relationships/readme.txt

 3. Database structure

 == Changelog ==

+= 1.10.10 - 2021-12-14 =
+- Fix php notice when delete an object
+- Fix each_connected does not working for users

 = 1.10.9 - 2021-09-18 =
 - Fix deleting post objects, relationships are not deleted